Ujjalt/ujjaltimshina/_pages/about.md

 **Life roars with madness, and somehow, I’m still here—enjoying every reckless twist of it !!**

+As most people end with a quote, I choose to begin with one—perhaps it’s the left-handed instinct in me to do everything the other way around.

 <strong>Colourless <span style="color: green; font-weight: bold;">Green</span> Ideas Sleep Furiously — Noam Chomsky</strong>